Dialkylbiaryl phosphine ligands: XPhos

-Modified versions of XPhos, he more hindered tBuXPhos and Me4tButylXPhos, have been employed in the formation of diaryl ethers.
+Modified versions of XPhos, he more hindered t-BuXPhos and Me4tButylXPhos, have been employed in the formation of diaryl ethers.
 Incorporation of a sulfonate group at the 4-position allows this ligand to be used for Sonogashira couplings in aqueous biphasic solvents.

 SPhos

-SPhos has proven effective in Pd-catalyzed Suzuki-Miyaura coupling reactions.
+Pd complexes of SPhos catalyze Suzuki-Miyaura coupling reactions.
 This ligand enables the cross-coupling of heteroaryl, electron-rich and electron-poor aryl, and vinylboronic acids with a variety of aryl and heteroaryl halides under mild reaction conditions.
 SPhos has also been used in the Pd-catalyzed borylation of aryl and heteroaryl chlorides.

-3-Sulfonate variants of sSPhos have been used in Suzuki-Miyaura couplings in aqueous media.
+3-Sulfonate variants of SPhos have been used in Suzuki-Miyaura couplings in aqueous media.
 SPhos was used in the 8 step total synthesis of (±)-geigerin.

 RuPhos

-RuPhos has proven effective for Pd-catalyzed Negishi coupling of organozincs with aryl halides.
+Pd complexes of RuPhos catalyze Negishi coupling of organozincs with aryl halides.
 This ligands tolerates hindered substrates as well as a wide range of functional groups.
 Its complexes also catalyze the trifluoromethylation of aryl chlorides and aminations of aryl halides.